geerlingguy/ansible-role-mysql/README.md

     mysql_socket: *default value depends on OS*
     mysql_pid_file: *default value depends on OS*

+For some recent versions of MariaDB you might not want to specify `pid-file`.
+For such situations, set a blank value.

+    mysql_pid_file:

 Default MySQL connection configuration.

     mysql_log_file_group: mysql *adm on Debian*